 An RMD calculator can help you determine whether this is a good strategy for you.
-If this seems like a feasible option for your investment goals, the sooner you start this strategy before you turn 72, the better.
+If this seems like a feasible option for your investment goals, then the sooner you start this strategy before you turn 72, the better.
 Your initial investment will grow by an annual 5% before you are required to take your RMDs.

 Maximizing Your RMDs With Life Insurance

 Another creative strategy to maximize RMDs is to apply those annual dollar amounts to the purchase of an annuity or life insurance policy.
 If you qualify for life insurance, this would be the first choice because the death benefit would pass tax-free to your listed beneficiaries.
 It also leverages your money by allowing you to purchase a policy that's significantly more than the premiums you paid into it.

 Figure out what the after-tax dollar amount would be from your RMD, then buy as much life insurance death benefit with that as possible.
 Term life insurance is an efficient and low-cost option, but it will either stop at the end of your term or require increased premiums if you have a renewable policy.
 Single-premium whole life works well in these scenarios if you qualify.
 You pay a premium once, and then the policy is in effect for your lifetime, passing to your beneficiaries when you die.

 If you do not qualify for life insurance, the same strategy can be used to buy a flexible-premium fixed annuity that has a guaranteed death benefit rider attached to the policy.
 A flexible premium means that you can add money to the policy.
 This annuity strategy is another very effective way to utilize your RMDs, but the death benefit will not pass tax-free to your beneficiaries, as with life insurance.

 Having to take your Required Minimum Distributions (RMDs) need not be painful—an annuity solution may exist that will fit your overall legacy plan beautifully.